This blog is a copy of our Winter 2023 newsletter that we sent out earlier this morning. You can sign up here if you want to be on that list.

 If you missed our story this year, you could catch up by listening to the seven consecutive podcasts we called Redeeming Love.
 If you’ve missed the best insights I’ve had over those two years, let me give you some other referrals of what Father was teaching me before the events even happened and what he showed me through them.
 I had no idea the last two years would be such a crash course in learning to follow Jesus, preparing me for those moments when I would have nothing or no one else to rely on.

 In a profound invitation to prayer a couple of years ago, I felt like I was in Gethsemane with Jesus.
-Every time I prayed, I had a foreboding sense that something devastating was about to happen to me and that I would need to be in a place to respond to God’s heart some future moment over my inclinations.
+Every time I prayed, I had a foreboding sense that something devastating was about to happen to me and that I would need to be in a place to respond to God’s heart in a specific moment over my inclinations.
 I thought that would have something to do with my message to the world, and I had no idea that it would be a challenge far greater and far closer to home.
 That “Gethsemane prayer” lasted for three months.
 It was a fantastic season of yielding to him, without which I would have been able to endure the strange and painful circumstances that unfolded in my life over the last two years.

 During that time, I also learned to Gaze with God at the circumstances before me rather than only gazing at him as I offered him my prayer requests.
 Just recognizing that God has a different view of almost everything than I do, shaped my heart in beautiful ways.
 Now I sit with him, looking at whatever is before me and asking him how he sees it.
 Sometimes that takes a few minutes, but his perspective often unfolds over days and weeks.
 When his view settles in my heart, it gives me a different way to respond than I would have in the past.
-His ways almost always challenge me, and I take a significant measure of trust to take the road he has for me.
+His ways almost always challenge me, and it takes a significant measure of trust to take the road he has for me.

 After my Gethsemane season passed and while I waited to see what might come of it, Jesus taught me that the essence of living loved is to be secure in his love, at rest in his power, and enjoying his playfulness.
 We called it Love, Rest, and Play.
 Not only has this opened fresh doors in relating to him, but it has also begun to shape my relationships with others, most of all with Sara.
 Learning to love, being at rest with each other, and being playful is the essence of healthy relationships.

 Now, Riding the Wind of his Spirit is less complicated and not as hard to discern.
 Sensing the movement of God in and around the relationships or challenges of circumstances lets me know my place in them—what I can fix and mostly what I can’t.
-God moves at a very different pace than I do, which is why I often find myself often Running Ahead of Him instead of letting him move first when the time is ripe.
+God moves at a very different pace than I do, which is why I find myself often Running Ahead of Him instead of letting him move first when the time is ripe.
 When God asked me to slow down to Sara’s pace, I eventually realized that Father’s pace is slower yet.
 That’s not because he doesn’t care; it’s that he does real stuff, not cosmetic fix-ups.
 When I live slower, I recognize him more efficiently, and I’m not caught up in the frantic pace of 21st Century life.

 It has also shaped my prayer life, showing me how to Hold Space in Prayer over time for a loved one or even for specific groups of people around the world, such as my friends in Kenya, traumatized people, or those in bondage to religious obligation.
 Instead of throwing a bunch of requests for God to do what I think best, I can sit with them in Father’s presence as his work unfolds.
 Prayer has become so much more meaningful and effective.